 Sustained Yield.
-Maintain the long-term productivity and quality of renewable resources including fish and wildlife, agriculture, timber, and above-ground renewable resources.
+Maintain the long-term productivity and quality of renewable resources including fish and wildlife, agriculture, and timber.

 Management Intent

 Management intent for state land is expressed through statements of management emphasis identified on a unit specific basis.
 These statements are based on resource and use inventories, the review of existing and potential economic trends, state authorizations, existing plans and similar resource management documents, agency review and comment, and public participation.